David Bowie: The Genesis of Tin Machine

 ποΈ Clos des MΓ©sanges

-ποΈ Note: David reviews the first full-length playback of the album.
-He is delighted by the jarring, uncommercial nature of the music, privatey remarking that this project is his “mid-life crisis” handled through noise rather than nostalgia.
+ποΈ Notes: Bowie reviews the first full-length playback of the album.
+He is delighted by the jarring, uncommercial nature of the music, privately remarking that this project is his “mid-life crisis” handled through abrasive noise rather than nostalgia.

 ποΈ Clos des MΓ©sanges

-ποΈ Note: David reviews the first full-length playback of the album.
-He is delighted by the jarring, uncommercial nature of the music, privatey remarking that this project is his “mid-life crisis” handled through noise rather than nostalgia.
+ποΈ Notes: Bowie reviews the first full-length playback of the album.
+He is delighted by the jarring, uncommercial nature of the music, privately remarking that this project is his “mid-life crisis” handled through abrasive noise rather than nostalgia.

 π